 The Project Steering Committee will take decisions on the overall project management and will be in charge of ensuring the project strategic approach.
 The PSC will be chaired by the Minister of Environment or his/her delegate, the Executive Direction of C.I.- Ecuador, the Representative of HIVOS in Ecuador and the Representative of FAO Ecuador or his/her delegate.
-It will hold at least one meeting per year and its functions include: (i) carry out general monitoring of the project progress and the achievement of expected results through the PPR; (ii) decisions regarding the organization, coordination and practical execution of the project; (iii) facilitate cooperation between FAO, MAE, CI and HIVOS and the parties involved in the project and the support of the project at a local level; (iv) promote the exchange of information on other current or planned activities to facilitate collaboration between this project and other programs, projects and initiatives related to integrated coastal management and the conservation and sustainable use of marine and coastal biodiversity; (v) provide co-financing information in a timely and effective manner; and (vi) review the PPR and semi-annual financial reports, if needed.
+It will hold at least one meeting per year and its functions include: (i) carry out general monitoring of the project progress and the achievement of expected results through the PPR; (ii) decisions regarding the organization, coordination and practical execution of the project; (iii) facilitate cooperation between FAO, MAE, CI and HIVOS and the parties involved in the project and the support of the project at a local level; (iv) promote the exchange of information on other current or planned activities to facilitate collaboration between this project and other programs, projects and initiatives related to integrated coastal management and the conservation and sustainable use of marine and coastal biodiversity; (v) provide co-financing information in a timely and effective manner; and (vi) review the PPR and semi-annual financial reports and approve AWP/B, as well as the review and taking actions on audit and evaluation reports, if needed.